Back to Reference

 Team training essentials

 Invest in security training for your IT, DevOps, and security teams to ensure they can leverage cloud tools effectively.
-Well-trained teams are better equipped to respond to security incidents and enforce policies consistently across the organization.
+Well-trained teams are better equipped to respond to security incidents and enforce policies consistently across the organization, which is critical given that only 2% of companies have fully implemented cyber resilience despite cyber being a top-ranked risk.

 Continuous improvement processes